JacobAdj/AudioAI/README.md

 * preparing training and evaluation data with the texts to pronounce and corresponding audio (.wav) files
 * loading the data with the transformers datasets library
 * loading the SpeechT5ForTextToSpeech "microsoft/speecht5_tts" model and SpeechT5Processor
+* running training with the transformers Training API

 Data preparation and fine-tuning is done by running SpeechT5/trainSpeechT5ttsGetallen.py on branch master: https://github.com/JacobAdj/AudioAI/blob/master/SpeechT5/trainSpeechT5ttsGetallen.py